Fujifilm X-M5 review: honey I shrunk the system camera

 Introduction

-Social media was largely to blame for compact cameras having their Brat summer last year, with influencers helping undo some of the damage caused by two decades of snowballing smartphone sales.
-That rolled on into 2024, with Fujifilm’s X100VI seeing stratospheric sales success – but not everyone has the cash for a flagship, or wants a fixed lens.
-The X-M5 might just be the answer.
+Social media was largely to blame for compact cameras having their Brat summer in 2023, with influencers helping undo some of the damage caused by two decades of snowballing smartphone sales.
+That rolled on into the following year, with Fujifilm’s X100VI seeing stratospheric sales success – but not everyone has the cash for a flagship, or wants a fixed lens.
+The X-M5 wants to be the answer to that.

 How we test cameras